josephopio11/joseph_new_site3/_posts_old/draft_preparing-students-for-a-rapidly-changing-job-market.md

 As a Computer Science teacher in an international school, I live at the intersection of these questions.
 My subject, more than most, is a testament to relentless change.
 The frameworks I learned in university are now footnotes in technology history books.
 The hot new language of five years ago is now just one of many.
 If my job was simply to teach the "right" programming language or the "most popular" software, I would be failing my students spectacularly.

-Because here’s the truth I’ve come to understand: we are not preparing students for the job market of *today*.
+Because here’s the truth I’ve come to understand: we are not preparing students for the job market of _today_.
 We are preparing them for the job market of 2035, 2045, and beyond.
 And we have no earthly idea what that will look like.
 The jobs they will hold may not have names yet.
 The problems they will solve may not have been discovered.

 So, what do we do?
-We stop trying to teach them a specific set of tools and start cultivating a specific kind of *mind*.
-We shift our focus from the *what* to the *how*.
+We stop trying to teach them a specific set of tools and start cultivating a specific kind of _mind_.
+We shift our focus from the _what_ to the _how_.
 After years in the classroom, watching students grapple with everything from a simple syntax error to a complex ethical dilemma, I believe our mission boils down to four fundamental pillars.

----

 ### Pillar 1: Computational Thinking, Not Just Coding